sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 * Con
   * As a Python application, is less familiar to developers and operations team
   * pywb development is currently done in large part by one developer
+  * adding new WARC data to a collection involves merging the existing index with the new index, which can involve unknown amounts of time as collections get bigger.
 * Additional context
   * It is best practice to reindex WARCs when switching to a new playback system, for consistency.
 While our existing indexes can be converted with a pywb utility, reindexing would be preferable.